codurance/site/_posts/2017-10-30-lambda-world-conference.md

 - conference

 ---
-Thanks Codurance for giving me the opportunity of attending <a href="http://www.lambda.world/" target="_blank">**Lambda World Conference 2017**</a> last 26th and 27th October in Cádiz, the largest _Functional Programming_ event in Spain consisting of two intense days:
+Thanks Codurance for giving me the opportunity of attending <a href="http://www.lambda.world/" target="_blank">**Lambda World Conference 2017**</a> last 26th and 27th October in Cádiz, a _Functional Programming_ event in Spain consisting of two intense days:

 * A half-day of open space
 * A half-day of workshops
 * A full day of talks

-**Rúnar Bjarnason**, one of the authors of the _red book_ of Scala, improvised a crash course about Category Theory during the open space and it was very absorbing how he identified objects and arrows in every category.
+**Rúnar Bjarnason**, one of the authors of the Scala _red book_, improvised a crash course about Category Theory during the open space and it was very absorbing how he identified objects and arrows in every category.

 My favourite workshop was <a href="https://t.co/uc6pH2a6QK" target="_blank">_Don't fear the Optics_</a>, facilitated by <a href="https://twitter.com/jeslg" target="_blank">**Jesús López-González**</a>, in which he matched:

 * Ugly code with aliens
 * Techniques to refactor with weapons

-It's was a funny and didactic workshop, breaking the walls of concepts as _Lens_, _Prism_ and _Traversal_ (not so complex after the workshop ;)).
+It's was a funny and didactic workshop, breaking the walls of concepts like _Lens_, _Prism_ and _Traversal_ (not so complex after the workshop ;)).

 I attended another interesting workshop about _Common Lisp_ by **Andrew Lawson**.
-I still remember how much I enjoyed programming in Lisp at the University, but I didn't know about different implementations of Lisp, as well as the existence of Lisp machines.
+I still remember how much I enjoyed programming in Lisp at the University, but I did not know about different implementations of Lisp, nor about the existence of Lisp machines.

 I'm in this profession because of Maths, so I had fun with the talk about _Maths for Programming, Fun and Creativity_ by **Dave Gurnell** and **Noel Welsh**.